-However, in physical literature many researchers tacitly assume that the Klein-Gordon operator is self-adjoint, see e.g. \cite{rumpf1}.
-The Feynman and anti-Feynman propagator are important for applications, and formally, assuming (\ref{KG2}) and (\ref{aKG}) they can be computed from
+However, in physical literature many researchers tacitly assume that the Klein--Gordon operator is self-adjoint, see e.g.\ \cite{rumpf1} or Sect.~9 of \cite{fulling}.
+The Feynman and anti-Feynman propagator are important for applications and, formally, assuming (\ref{KG2}), they can be computed from

 Note that (\ref{KG2-}) presupposes that one can interpret $K$ as a self-adjoint operator, so that $(z-K)^{-1}$ can be defined for $z\nin\RR$.